-I am a freelance historian and also a History/English secondary school teacher.
+I am a freelance historian and also a part-time History/English secondary school teacher.
 You can view my profile with the Professional Historians Association (NSW) here.
 I am a skilled archival investigator and in my research I have worked with archives in both Australia and the UK.
 I am currently a PhD candidate at Macquarie University and I am a member of the 2021-2022 Sydney Living Museums Learning Advisory Panel (Secondary Teachers).
 My research interests focus on nineteenth/early twentieth century NSW institutional histories, particularly in terms of schools, crime, mental health, and biography.
 Please see below for my bibliography.

 If you are interested in commissioning some research in my specialist fields, please do get in touch.
 I can provide a more detailed CV and give a clearer sense of my availability and fees.